 How to sell your car: simple advice on selling a car in the UK

-Whether you sell your car online, at a dealer, or somewhere in between, this guide will help you get the most cash
+If you want to sell a car quickly online or to a dealer, our guide will help you get the best price

-With so much choice on offer in terms of how to sell your car, you need to stand out from the crowd in the online marketplace.
-If you're selling privately, then you need to spend some time creating an advert that draws buyers in.
-That means it should have a description that includes key points of information, good pictures of the parts of the car that people will be interested in.
+That means any for sale ad should have a description that includes key points of information, and good pictures of the parts of the car that people will be interested in.

 Of course, we'd highly recommend getting your car cleaned and valeted before you take the pictures, as a presentable car will be more attractive to buyers and create a positive first impression.
 The same goes for all the documentation.
 If you have a wallet full of receipts detailing servicing and maintenance on a car, this will be attractive to buyers, too.
 And remember, all this advice can also be applied if you're going to trade your car in at a dealer or a company that claims to buy any car, as it will help you get a fair price for your motor.